stephenslab/gradvi/README.md

 ```

 ### How to use
 Functions are not documented yet.
-Here, I show a few examples to get started:
+Here, I show an example to get started:

-__An example of linear regression__
+__Example of Linear regression__

-Generate data
+Simulate some data
 ```
 import numpy as np
 from gradvi.priors import Ash